LawyerCat42069/BRC-420-69/README.md

 Embeds metadata into the image using steganography.
 Saves the resulting image.
 Writes the extracted metadata to a JSON file.
 Steganographically embeds the metadata into the image.
+Saves that output.

 Dependencies